-CITY COUNCIL AGENDA: The City Council Advance and Current Agendas may be obtained prior to Council Meetings from the Office of the City Clerk during regular business hours (8 a.m. - 5 p.m.).
-The Agenda may also be accessed on the City website at www.spokanecity.org.
+CITY COUNCIL AGENDA: The City Council Advance and Current Agendas may be obtained prior to Council Meetings by accessing the City website at www.spokanecity.org.
 Agenda items are available for public review in the Office of the City Clerk during regular business hours.